dongyi-guo/my-study/KIT721/User Centred Design (UCD).md

 **Design Principles**
 (Don Norman's Design Principles)
-- Visibility: State, possible actions
+- Visibility: Can the state of the application and its possible actions be seen?
-- Feedback: Ongoing tasks
+- Feedback: What is it doing now?
+What action has been performed?
-- Affordance: Clues
+- Affordance: The perceived and actual properties of an object that gives clues to its operation.
 - Mapping: Position and Relation
 - Constraints: Limits
 - Consistency: Similar operations and elements